Decoding convolutional codes over finite rings. A linear dynamical systems approach: Preliminaries

 Here, the matrices $A \in \mat_{\delta \times \delta}(\zpr)$, $B \in \mat_{\delta \times k}(\zpr)$, $C \in \mat_{(n-k) \times \delta} (\zpr)$, and $D \in \mat_{(n-k) \times k}(\zpr)$ define a reachable and observable linear dynamical system \cite[Corollary 2, Theorem 3 and Theorem 4]{isoringmunoz}, known as the minimal I/S/O representation of the convolutional code, which describes the encoding process for $\mathcal{C}$.
 To see this, denote $x(z)=x_{0}z^{\gamma}+x_{1}z^{\gamma-1}+\hdots+x_{\gamma}, \ u(z)=u_{0}z^{\gamma}+u_{1}z^{\gamma-1}+\hdots+u_{\gamma} \textrm{ and } \ y(z)=y_{0}z^{\gamma}+y_{1}z^{\gamma-1}+\hdots+y_{\gamma}.$ Then, the Eq. \eqref{representation} for $K$, $L$, $M$ as in Eq. \eqref{iso} leads to the following system of equations:

-Again, a minimal I/S/O representation of an observable convolutional code with PDP is unique up to similarities.
-Note that this construction works in the other way around.
-Starting from a reachable and observable linear system $\Sigma=(A,B,C,D)$ over the ring, the associated convolutional code $\mathcal{C}$ obtained by $Ker(zK+L \mid M)$ is observable \cite[Theorem 5]{isoringmunoz}.
+Again, a minimal I/S/O representation of an observable convolutional code with PDP is unique up to similarity transformations.
+Conversely, let $\Sigma=(A,B,C,D)$ be a reachable and observable linear system over $\zpr[z]^n[z]$.
+Then the convolutional code $ \mathcal{C} =Ker(zK+L \mid M) $ associated with $\Sigma$ is observable.
+This establishes that the correspondence between reachable and observable linear systems and observable convolutional codes with PDP holds in both directions; see \cite[Theorem~5]{isoringmunoz}.

 Associated to a minimal I/S/O representation of an observable convolutional code with PDP there are two important scalar matrices: \begin{enumerate} \item The reachability matrix:

 which is surjective in case $l=\delta$.
 That is equivalent to the dynamical system $\Sigma=(A,B,C,D)$ being reachable. \item The observability matrix: